nils-werner/crestic/README.md

 Usage
 -----

-This tool does not try to be clever, it simply maps any parameter for restic to a key in an INI file.
+This tool does not try to be clever, it simply maps any commandline arguments for restic to a key in an INI file.
 I.e. backing up your home directory with a password and an exclude-file

     restic backup \
         --repo sftp:your_server:my_computer.restic \